Topics Map > Learning Technology > Honorlock

 •Can automatically generate & publish a short practice quiz so students can test Honorlock on their device

 Honorlock runs as a browser extension within the Google Chrome web browser, so students will need to use Chrome to take their quiz.
-Adding the Honorlock extension to Chrome only takes a couple of clicks and will be ready to go almost instantaneously.
+Adding the Honorlock extension to Chrome only takes a couple of clicks, and it will be ready to go almost instantaneously.
 Students can freely delete or deactivate the extension after they finish their quizzes with no negative effects.
-Canvas will ask the student for a password if they try to begin an Honorlock-enabled quiz without having Honorlock active.
-You can choose to give a student this password in emergency situations where proctoring isn't an available option on their end.
-Otherwise, they will need to download and enable Honorlock before they can access the quiz.
+Canvas will ask the student for a password if they try to begin an Honorlock-enabled quiz without having the Honorlock extension on standby in their browser.

 Being a Chrome add-on, Honorlock cannot fully lock down a student's device.
 However, any attempts to leave the quiz screen will be detected and flagged, whether it was to another browser tab or another program.
+It can also force them to close all other windows/tabs before beginning their quiz and pause their quiz screen if they attempt to leave the page.
 The quiz will lock itself down if they deactivate any necessary proctoring services mid-quiz.
 Additionally, Honorlock has methods to detect if students search for quiz answers while they take their quiz.
 Please visit the following Knowledgebase page if you have any concerns about proctoring tool privacy or how it can detect students using other devices during their quiz: Proctoring Privacy F.A.Q.s

 How Online Proctoring Works

-Honorlock uses an automated proctoring service.
+Honorlock uses a mostly-automated proctoring service.
 If there is suspected academic misconduct during a student's quiz attempt, Honorlock will flag those timestamps in the student's attempt for the instructor to review.
 It will be up to the instructor to determine what, if any, action is taken for flagged footage.
 Footage being flagged does not automatically indicate that academic misconduct has occurred.

 The Honorlock Google Chrome extension is free to everyone.
 Enabling it on a quiz will automatically add its download link to the quiz description.
 The extension can also be found through an internet search or on the Google Chrome extension storefront.

-Here are some of the features that are commonly provided by online proctoring tools, most of which are optional:
+Here are some of the features that are commonly provided by online proctoring tools, most of which are optional in Honorlock:

 - Device/browser lockdown